ptahdunbar/qiskit/README.md

 ### 1. **firstStepsIntoQuantumComputing(B1).ipynb**
 https://colab.research.google.com/drive/1TVjaxLuiJJKGIQmiwYZZUj59rrlDrHVV?usp=drive_link
+Note: Make sure to click 'Copy to Drive' to work out of your own Colab notebook.

 This notebook introduces the **foundations of quantum circuits**, focusing on key concepts such as **superposition**, **entanglement**, and **measurement**.